Cattails

 Description

-Cattail stems are four to eight feet tall with no branches and have dense brown cylindrical flower (female) with yellowish spike at the top (male flower).
+Cattail stems are four to eight feet tall with no branches and have a dense brown cylindrical flower (female) with a yellowish spike at the top (male flower).
 The flowers bloom through fall before turning into a white fluffy mass.
-Cattails have flat to slightly rounded leaves that are thin and long.
-Cattails can be partially submerged or in boggy areas with no permanently standing water.

-Typha is the genus, and there are 30 species of Cattail within that genus.
+Typha is the genus, and there are 30 species of cattail within that genus.
 It is a perennial that grows in transitional areas that are going from wet to dry land.
-Muskrats eat the rootstock and can create areas of open water.
+You can find it in wet lowlands and shallow waters.
 Cattails grow aggressively in wetlands from sea level to 7,000 feet and need managing like weeds.
-Many parts of the plant are edible at different stages of growth and have been used by humans as a food source throughout history.

 Location